jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

 The example above is a valid way to test queries but it is unlikely to be the optimal way.

 The problem is [`around`](http://hackage.haskell.org/package/hspec-2.7.1/docs/Test-Hspec.html#v:around) creates an isolated postgres cluster for every test.
-Even with all of our fancy caching this is still pretty time consuming compared to our queries which will be in the low single digit millisecond range.
+Even with all of our fancy caching, this is still pretty time consuming compared to our queries which will be in the low single digit millisecond range.

-To limit the overhead of starting a ephemeral database it is best to create the minimal number of database clusters.
+To limit the overhead of starting an ephemeral database it is best to create the minimal number of database clusters.

 `hspec` is missing an `aroundAll` function.
 Here is one that I use: [aroundAll](https://gist.github.com/jfischoff/5cf62b82e1dd7d03c8a610ef7fd933ff)